brainglobe/cellfinder/docs/_sources/main/dev/CONTRIBUTING.md.txt

 Upon approval, please merge via "Squash and Merge" on Github to maintain a clean commit history.

+Please submit pull requests as early as possible (you can still push to the branch once submitted) to allow discussion.

 #### Formatting
 `cellfinder` uses [Black](https://github.com/python/black) to ensure a consistent code style.
 Please run `black ./ -l 79 --target-version py37` before making